asciinema/asciinema-server/docs/INSTALL.md

 Ensure you set the nginx port in the docker-compose.yml file equal to what you specified for `URL_PORT`.

 Set `SECRET_KEY_BASE` to long random string.
-Run `docker-compose run --rm phoenix mix phx.gen.secret` to obtain one.
+Run `docker-compose run --rm phoenix asciinema gen_secret` to obtain one.

 #### HTTPS settings